Reality Checkpoint: Inscription

 One report claims that the name was first painted on the lamppost in the early 1970s by students from Cambridgeshire College of Arts and Technology (now Anglia Ruskin University) under the guidance of one of their teachers.
 Another claims that it was originated in 1970 by the Emmanuel Liberation Front (ELF), one of whose members first scratched the name onto the lamppost.
 The ELF was a group of radical students at Emmanuel College between 1969 and 1971 influenced by the Situationists with their slogan "Do not adjust your mind.
 There is a fault in reality."
 Emmanuel adjoins the northwest side of Parker's Piece.

-Until the early 1970s, the lamppost was painted a dishwater grey or discoloured cream.
+Until the early 1970s the lamppost was painted a dishwater grey or discoloured cream.
 In 2017 two brothers, David and Sandy Cairncross, revealed that they had been responsible for repainting it in bright colours in October 1973, a task undertaken with the written permission of Geoffrey Cresswell, the Cambridge City Engineer.
-At the time, David was a student at King's College, Cambridge and Sandy, a postgraduate research student (now a distinguished epidemiologist).
+At the time David was a student at King's College, Cambridge, and Sandy was a postgraduate research student (he is now a distinguished epidemiologist).
 The repainting did not involve anyone from Cambridgeshire College of Arts and Technology.

 The Cairncrosses confirmed that the name "Reality Checkpoint" had previously been inscribed in marker pen on the pillar "a year or two earlier" and that their painting of the name was initially a placeholder for more sophisticated lettering.
-On how the lamppost got its name, David acknowledged the influence of Checkpoint Charlie during the Cold War, and the popularity of Carlos Castaneda’s 1971 memoir A Separate Reality.
+On how the lamppost got its name, David acknowledged the influence of Checkpoint Charlie during the Cold War and the popularity of Carlos Castaneda’s memoir A Separate Reality (1971).